Northwestern University Law Review: Symposium

+Northwestern University Law Review Online

-The Northwestern University Law Review Colloquy is a scholarly legal journal that is the online companion to the Northwestern University Law Review located at the Northwestern University School of Law.
-Although the Colloquy is published online, its scholarly and journalistic standards are equal to that of the print Law Review.
+The Northwestern University Law Review Online is a scholarly legal journal that is the online companion to the Northwestern University Law Review located at the Northwestern University School of Law.
+Although its essays are published online, its scholarly and journalistic standards are equal to that of the print Law Review.

-The Colloquy is the first scholarly weblog to be operated by a major law review.
+Formed in 2006, Northwestern University Law Review Online is the first scholarly weblog to be operated by a major law review.
 It features legal commentary in the form of essays, debates, series, book reviews, and responses to print Law Review pieces.
-The format of the Colloquy allows scholars to publish their thoughts within weeks of an emerging legal development anywhere within the field of legal inquiry, and provides a convenient forum for scholars to exchange ideas in the wake of such developments in the form of debates or multi-contributor series.
-Readers can rely upon the Law Review editors and staff to ensure that citations in these pieces support the assertions made in the posts.
-The Colloquy also provides for commenting on the essays and posts in a moderated forum.
+The format of NULR Online allows scholars to publish their thoughts within weeks of an emerging legal development anywhere within the field of legal inquiry, and provides a convenient forum for scholars to exchange ideas in the wake of such developments in the form of debates or multi-contributor series.

+NULR Online has also on occasion published special symposium issues including: